 So why do we smell?
 Body odor is actually due to the bacteria that builds up in moist environments in your body.
 Certain types of “bad” bacteria eat up the proteins in sweat and as a by-product cause odor.
 The reason you don’t smell with conventional antiperspirants is two-fold: they prevent your body from sweating and they use aluminium salts to kill the bacteria – good and bad.
 Like any good biome you need to balance your good bacteria so that all your sweat isn’t being eaten up by “bad” bacteria.
 I’m simplifying this but hopefully this makes sense to you.

-This is my long way of saying that yes they do work to *somewhat* balance the mechanism that causes body odor AND in the meantime they use natural scents from essential oils to cover up B.O.
-Will this cover-up last for 24 hours?
+This is my long way of saying that yes they do work to *somewhat* balance the mechanism that causes body odor AND in the meantime they use natural scents from essential oils for odor protection Will this cover-up last for 24 hours?
 No way.
 Get used to the possibility that after a sweaty workout or a hot summer day you will likely need to re-apply.
 I’ll take that over aluminum any day.

-For your convenience, I narrowed down the 20+ deodorants I tried to what I believe to be the 6 best options on the market.
+For your convenience, my best natural deodorant review has been narrowed down the 20+ deodorants I tried to what I believe to be the 5 best options on the market.
 This is based on efficacy, ingredients, convenience and preference of application.
 The rest I’ve captured in this video also shared below.

-To see a full recap of all the natural deodorants I tried watch the video I filmed.
+To see a full recap of all the the best natural deodorants I tried watch the video I filmed.

 If you’re anything like me, you have SUPER sensitive underarms.
 There are some people who can use just about any deodorant and be totally fine but I’m not one of those people.
 Pretty much anything with baking soda will give me a rash IF I don’t follow certain practices to take care of them.
 So here are my best tips to take better care of your underarms:

-1. DO NOT apply deodorant after shaving – this is pretty much a guaranteed rash for anyone with sensitive underarms.
+1. DO NOT APPLY AFTER SHAVING!!!! – this is pretty much a guaranteed rash for anyone with sensitive underarms.
 If you shave your pits (if not more power to you!) be sure to do it at night and then let your underarms rest overnight before applying deodorant the next morning.
 Sometimes you can get away with applying a few hours later but I usually react.

 2. Exfoliate – I find using a gentle exfoliant or loofa on my underarms to help remove dead skin cells really helps to prevent a rash or irritation.
 I’ve tested physical vs. chemical exfoliants and found a gentle loofa to be the best for my sensitive skin.
 I do this in the shower before I shave.

 4. Reset the environment – My girl Jasmina from Mother Dirt is the queen of all things deodorant and while it would be goals to not use deodorant like she does, I’m not quite there yet.
-What she has taught me is that sometimes the microbiome of your armpit needs a little resetting.
-She suggested thyme oil however I’ve found I really like this spray from Primally Pure.
-Just don’t use right after shaving as it may burn a little bit.
-I highly recommend this spray for anyone transitioning to natural deodorant from conventional.
+What she has taught me is that sometimes the microbiome of your armpit needs a little resetting – she suggested thyme oil!

 5. Give yourself time – every body is different but one thing I’ve learned is that if you’ve been using conventional deodorant for years and suddenly switch to natural your body very well may freak out.
 Start small by switching every other day, every 3 days etc…and let your body acclimate.